coccoinomane/trim-ratio/README.md

 1. Find the rectangle around the highest detail region using the [-canny option](https://imagemagick.org/discourse-server/viewtopic.php?t=25405) of ImageMagick.
 2. Optionally expand the rectangle uniformly in the 4 directions by `u_pad` pixels.
 3. Expand the rectangle to retain the aspect ratio of the original image.
-4. Optionally expand the rectangle of `h_pad` pixels while keeping the same aspect ratio.
+4. Optionally expand the rectangle of `h_pad` pixels, ensuring the expansion does not alter the aspect ratio or exceed the image boundaries.

-The algorithm works best with images depicting an high detail object on a low detail background.
+The algorithm works best with images depicting an high detail object on a low detail background, such as the picture of a product on a limbo background.

 ## REQUIREMENTS